-In this section, we let $X$ be a complex hyperk\"{a}hler variety.
-We say that $X$ is of~$\mathrm{K}3^{[m]}$-type if it is a complex deformation of a Hilbert scheme of $0$-dimensional subschemes of lenght $m$ on some $\mathrm{K}3$ surface.
-If $m=1$ then $X$ is the original $\mathrm{K}3$ surface; we will assume $m\geq 2$.
+Recall that a complex hyperk\"{a}hler variety $X$ is of $\mathrm{K3}^{[m]}$-type if it is a deformation of a Hilbert scheme of $0$-dimensional subschemes of length $m$ on some $\mathrm{K}3$ surface.
+If $m=1$, then $X$ is the original $\mathrm{K}3$ surface; we will assume $m\geq 2$.
 In this case $\dim X=2m$, the odd cohomology of $X$ vanishes, and the second Betti number equals~$23$, \cite{gottsche1990}.
 We say that $X$ is of $\mathrm{OG}10$-type if it is deformation equivalent to O'Grady's ten dimensional hyperk\"{a}hler variety constructed in \cite{O'G99}.
 In this case the odd Betti numbers of $X$ vanish as well, and we have $b_2(X)=24$, see \cite{de2019hodge}.